EarlPitts/bsc-thesis/thesis.md

 # Introduction

-Today, as cloud computing is becoming more and more ubiquitus, there is an increasing demand for finer control of resources in our data centers.
+Today, as cloud computing is becoming more and more ubiquitous, there is an increasing demand for finer control of resources in our data centers.
 Network bandwidth is a valuable resource, TODO
 The primare goal of this thesis is to provide an easy-to-use solution for limiting the bandwidth in our Kubernetes cluster on a per-pod basis.